metamic/elk-openssl/README.md

 you can use this for implements secure connection in ELK stack and etc (like Filebeat, Metricbeat)

-🔑 important, when use create_cert.sh, you have to input your DNS to (CN, FQRN) accuratly.
+🔑 important, when use create_cert.sh, you have to input your DNS to (CN, FQRN) accuratly. also, this script use same Root CA. if Root CA Certificate diffrent when the servers communicate each server, you will got "bad_certificate" error log.